 - Oil-based paint: $20 to $70 per gallon

 A paint's finish can also affect its price tag.
-There are five main types of finishes: flat/matte, matte enamel, eggshell, satin, semi-gloss, and high-gloss.
+There are five main types of finishes: flat/matte, eggshell, satin, semi-gloss, and high-gloss.
 Each finish has its pros and cons, and their costs vary.
 Both latex-based paints and oil-based paints offer the full range of finishes.

 High-gloss paint is the most durable and easiest to clean of all paint sheens.
 It's ultra-shiny, light-reflective, and hard (think appliance-paint tough).
-High-glass paint has too much shine for interior walls; you'd find the reflections and drywall flaws distracting.
+High-gloss paint has too much shine for interior walls; you'd find the reflections and drywall flaws distracting.
 It is a good choice for areas that sticky fingers touch, though, such as cabinets, trim, and doors.

 Semi-gloss paint, which is slightly less durable than high-gloss paint, is well suited for rooms where moisture, drips, and grease are common and need to easily wipe away.
 This makes it appropriate for kitchen walls, bathrooms, and trim.